-Float Equipment Required For Liner Running & Setting Job
+Float Equipment & Liner Accessories Required For Liner Setting & Cementing Procedures

 A liner is normally run on Drill Pipe that extends from the liner setting tool to the surface.
-Special tools are available to perform various running, setting and cementing operations.
+Special tools are available to perform various liner running, setting and cementing procedures.
 The following equipment is discussed from the float shoe to the cementing manifold.
 Equipment locations are shown above.

 A float shoe is placed at the bottom of the liner.
-It contains a check valve to prevent back flow of the cement.
+It contains a check valve to prevent back flow of the cement while liner cementing procedures.

 A float collar can be installed 2 joints above the shoe to provide a backup check valve to assure that cement cannot re-enter the liner after displacement.